Written by: Dr Petra Bueskens

 This is one story of poverty and homeless that is emerging on the fringes of our society.
 I have another …

 Naomi rents her beautiful four-bedroom home on Airbnb every weekend for around $800.
 She has three teenage kids who stay at their friends’ houses or accompany her to her parents’ houses, one and two hours away respectively.
 On occasion they have driven further afield for a bed.
 As a wife and mother who took “a long time”1 to complete her studies while caring for her three children, Naomi doesn’t have great employment prospects.
 Into her mid-40s now and currently going through a divorce, she has very few avenues for earning an income and can no longer rely on her breadwinner spouse.
 She doesn’t have the track record for professional employment despite now having multiple degrees.
 She applies for many jobs, has been shortlisted for two and has been given none.
 The gig economy provides an instant if unstable solution to the immediate problem of income.
 She doesn’t need an uninterrupted CV, a talent for bullshit and three professional referees to list her home on Airbnb, but neither does Airbnb give her any job security or superannuation.
-She’s thinking about Uber too; she has a people mover—good for mums with large families and, as it happens, trips to the airport from her regional home.
+This is why she needs to think about superannuation planning because if she doesn’t think about this now, it may affect her finances in the future.
+Although she’s a long way off retiring, it still needs to be considered.
+She’s thinking about Uber too; she has a people mover-good for mums with large families and, as it happens, trips to the airport from her regional home.
 The gig economy is not and never will be a substitute, but it has certainly stepped in to fill a yawning economic gap.
-Living in a trendy tourist town and thanks to marriage to a high earning spouse, Naomi owns—at least for now—a beautiful home.
+Living in a trendy tourist town and thanks to marriage to a high earning spouse, Naomi owns-at least for now-a beautiful home.
+She’s no doubt spent money on homely touches like poster artwork to add some personality to the rooms, among other things.
 She enjoys hosting and also rents rooms during the week.
 However, after eight hours of laundry, making beds and cleaning to hotel standards, she has to clear out of her own home for the weekend, every weekend.
 Everyone she and her children stay with has the sense that this is not an independent visit but a need, which puts a strain on relationships.